-If you specify an explicit support package (either as a URL or a file path), this argument is ignored.
+If the support package is a file path, this argument is ignored.

 supported

 Indicates that the platform is not supported.
 For example, if you know that the app cannot be deployed to Android for some reason, you can explicitly prevent deployment by setting supported=False in the Android section of the app configuration file.